Eucalyptus gunnii subsp. divaricata: Description

 The Miena cider gum is a medium-sized woodland tree about 15 metres (50 feet) tall.
-The juvenile leaves are particularly durable, with a very glaucous, rounded and oppositely arranged juvenile leaves.
+The juvenile leaves are particularly durable, with very glaucous, rounded and oppositely arranged juvenile leaves.
 The foliage of mature trees is a waxy blue colour.
-The seed capsules are very sub-urned shaped compared to the more consistently bell shaped capsules of the commoner species.
+The seed capsules are more urn-shaped than the more consistently bell-shaped capsules of the more common species.

 Taxonomy

 The taxon was formally described in 1938 and given the name Eucalyptus divaricata.
 In 2001 it was reclassified as a subspecies of Eucalyptus gunnii.
 The name Eucalyptus gunnii subsp. divaricata is used by the Tasmanian Herbarium in their Tasmanian Vascular Plant Census in 2011 and is an accepted name in the World Checklist of Selected Plant Families.
 The Australian Plant Census of 2006, however, regarded it as a synonym of Eucalyptus gunnii.

 Distribution and habitat

 This species is endemic to frost hollows of Tasmania's central plateau.
 The sites where the Miena cider gum is found tend to be poorly drained and prone to freezing.
 It does not grow well on sandy/chalky soils or very wet sites.